reimida/Library-Management-System/server/test/description.md

 ## library.test.ts (10 tests)
 Actual tests:
 - should allow admin to create library
-- should allow librarian to create library
+- should not allow librarian to create library
 - should not allow regular user to create library
 - should validate required fields
 - should list all libraries without authentication